Udispecial/alx-system_engineering-devops/0x02-shell_redirections/README.md

 cat iacta | head -3 | tail -1
-Assignment 8, Creates a file named exactly \*\\'"Holberton School"\'\\*$\?\*\*\*\*\*:) containing the test Holberton School ending by a new line echo "Holberton School" > \\\*\\\\"'\"Holberton School\"\\'"\\\\\*\$\\\?\\\*\\\*\\\*\\\*\\\*\:\)
+Assignment 8, Creates a file named exactly \*\\'"Holberton School"\'\\*$\?\*\*\*\*\*:) containing the test Holberton School ending by a new line echo "Holberton School" > \\\*\\\\"'\"Holberton School\"\\'"\\\\\*\$\\\?\\\*\\\*\\\*\\\*\\\*\:\) Assignment  9, Write a script that writes into the file ls_cwd_content the result of the command ls -la.
+If the file ls_cwd_content already exists, it should be overwritten.
+If the file ls_cwd_content does not exist, create it ls -la > ls_cwd_content